-Kuffel was suspended for violating internal accounting policies, by moving positions in ethanol derivatives between segregated accounts.
-According to court documents, Kuffel alleges he was ordered by company officials to violate the policy.
+Kuffel was suspended for moving positions in ethanol derivatives between segregated accounts.
+According to court documents, Kuffel alleges he was ordered by company officials to violate the company's policy.

-According to the May 3 court order, Kuffel testified he was acting at the direction of either Rachel Hudson or Chris Cuddy, both of whom are Kuffel's superiors at ADM.
+According to a May 3, 2022, court order, Kuffel testified he was acting at the direction of either Rachel Hudson or Chris Cuddy, both of whom are Kuffel's superiors at ADM.

 ADM attorneys argued the court's May 3 ruling released information that should have been sealed as part of the 2019 order.